 Though he was still a pastor, Paul McGrady was becoming more and more of an evangelist.
 People were being saved in almost every service at St. Paul's in Kansas City.
 Following General Assembly in the summer of 1960, the new Herald of Holiness editor, W. T. Purkiser, asked McGrady to contribute articles to the magazine on the new Nazarene quadrennial theme, "Evangelism First."
 But Paul was too busy to write.

-In fact, following his death, a seminary and Trevecca classmate, Roy Nix, wrote Jean: "It would surprise me if Paul left a single manuscript or even a single complete, detailed outline.
+In fact, following Paul's tragic death, a seminary and Trevecca classmate, Roy Nix, wrote Jean: "It would surprise me if Paul left a single manuscript or even a single complete, detailed outline.
 For such devout impetuosity and tempestuousness as Paul's seldom goes with patient penmanship.
 He was a man of action rather than diction.
 Dynamic rather than academic."

 Congregations and even college classes caught something of his enthusiastic spirit when, at the emotional peak of a message, he would flash the McGrady kick -- his right foot shooting out beside the pulpit and his right fist circling over his head.